ipwave-hackathon-ietf/ipwave-hackathon-ietf-111/README.md

 # ipwave-hackathon-ietf-111
 IETF 111 IPWAVE WG Hackathon

-The source code here is based on the implementation of a open source code here: https://www.pdbuchan.com/rawsock/rawsock.html
+The source code here is based on the implementation of a open source code: https://www.pdbuchan.com/rawsock/rawsock.html

 A demo in YouTube is here: https://youtu.be/OTYtLOBX1CI